Vadzim1010/rsschool-cv/cv.md

 - My education: I've passed 2 classes on javarush.
 - My languages: I've never passed any professional tests to check my real English level but I think my English B1-B2.

 P.S.
-For now it doesn't seem that I look like a good employee to hire but I'll try to change it.
+For now it doesn't seem that I look like a good employee to hire but I'll try to change it :)